 NOTE 2: It is assumed that the PDU with the End of data burst indication is received by the NG-RAN after all other PDUs of the Data Burst.

-The UPF detects the end of a Data Burst the and marks the End of Data Burst indication over GTP-U based on information provided by the AS in the PDU (e.g., “End” in the RTP extended header when only one media unit (e.g. NAL Unit) within each data burst).
+The UPF detects the end of a Data Burst and marks the End of Data Burst indication over GTP-U header field based on information provided by the AS in the PDU (e.g., “End” in the RTP extended header when only one media unit (e.g. NAL Unit) within each data burst).

 *** End of change ***